Confirmation of Acceptance for Studies (CAS)

 What contact will I have with the IST?

-Once you have submitted your CAS Request, you should receive an email from the IST confirming receipt of your CAS Request.
+Once you have submitted your CAS Request, you should receive an automatic response email from the IST confirming receipt of your CAS Request.
 The IST will then assess your documents and let you know if we require any further information.
 Please await our response.

 Please do not send multiple chasing emails or CAS requests as this will delay the process.

-You do not need to visit the IST Reception to discuss your CAS following submission of your CAS Request Form.
+You do not need to visit the IST Reception to discuss your CAS Request following submission of your CAS Request Form.
 You will be contacted by the IST in due course.

 What happens if my visa documents are not approved?

-It is University Policy that you will not be assigned a CAS, if your visa documents do not meet the UK Visa and Immigration (UKVI) Student Route criteria.
+It is University Policy that you will not be assigned a CAS if your visa documents do not meet the UK Visa and Immigration (UKVI) Student route criteria.
 If this happens your IST designated adviser will send you an email advising on your next steps.

 When should I expect to receive my CAS?